haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/Binary_Profiling/linux_perf.rst

 which the garbage collector requires to collect :term:`CAF`'s.
 Lastly, the info table will hold the :term:`entry code` pointer for the heap object if one exists [#]_ .
 For more see :ghcSource:`InfoTables.h
+<rts/include/rts/storage/InfoTables.h>` and :ghcSource:`Closures.h
-<rts/include/rts/storage/InfoTables.h>` for exact details and other variants.
+<rts/include/rts/storage/Storage.h>` for exact details and variants.

 Here is a depiction of the heap object layout without |TNTC| enabled.
 Code is represented in orange and data in blue.
 Boxes which have a dashed outline change